eladn/tensors-data-class/README.md

 # TensorsDataClass
-PyTorch Extension Library for packing tensors in a form of structured classes tree with built-in support for collating into batches, indices fixing and more.
+PyTorch Extension Library for organizing tensors in a form of a structured tree of dataclasses, with built-in support for advanced collating mechanisms.
+The batch creation process seamlessly solves issues like: sequences padding, un/flattening variable #objects per example into a single batch dimension, fixing within-example indices to be batch-based indices, auto-creation of sequences & collate masks, and more.

 # What pains TensorsDataClass aims to solve
-...
+... variable number of sequences per example where the sequence lengths may also be variable; lots of inputs usually gets messy - hard to handle, to name, to move to GPU, to abstract in a (X,Y) fashion ...

 # Installation
 ```bash